We’re getting nostalgic today as we look back at the 1988 animation classic the Land Before Time. A childhood favourite for us—and many others.

 This lot are pestered throughout the narrative by a rampaging T. Rex (unimaginatively called Sharptooth), but the film more generally busies itself exploring themes of prejudice and hardship in a sentimental, genuinely enjoyable way.

-As the film was a hit, it spawned around 70 billion sequels (to be a little more exact, some 13 straight to video sequels – 13!) and a TV series.
+As the film was a hit, it spawned around various sequels.
+13 in total.
+Yes, 13 of them—plus, a TV series.

-Anyway, if you want to relive the memory of however old you were back in 1988, take a gander at the trailer and go, “Ahhhh.
-1988!
+Anyway, if you want to relive the memory of however old you were back in 1988, take a gander at the trailer and go, “1988!
 Back in my day, we used to have proper…” and continue with your anachronistic diatribe on the reasons stuff was better in “your day”.